 Explore the stunning Swiss Alps by rail

-Stunning scenery and spectacular views are enough to take your breath away as we travel by rail through the heart of the Swiss Alps on the world-famous Glacier Express train.
-We enjoy thrilling mountain railways, charming towns and dramatic Alpine scenery for which Switzerland is justly famous.
+Stunning scenery and spectacular views regale us as we travel by rail through the heart of the Swiss Alps on the world-famous Glacier Express.
+We enjoy mountain railways, charming towns and dramatic Alpine scenery on this tour through the breathtaking landscapes of Switzerland.

-After meeting at our dedicated Departure Office in St Pancras, we board the Eurostar to Brussels, continuing on by high-speed rail to Cologne, where we overnight close to the station and the famous Gothic cathedral.
+After meeting at our dedicated Departure Office in St Pancras, we board the Eurostar to Paris, continuing on by high-speed rail to Strasbourg, where we overnight.

 Your day is free to explore historic Chur and the surrounding region.
 Today is the perfect opportunity to discover the area by mountain railway, using your included Swiss Travel Card for 50% fares.